Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Introduction

 \begin{rem} These kind of topological holographic phenomena have been studied by various groups of people and in different contexts.
-The holographic duality in the most general setting was proposed by \cite{KLWZZ20a,KZ22b}.
-The special cases or the variations of this duality were also studied in \cite{KZ18b,VBWBHV18,KZ20,KZ21,JW20,KLWZZ20,KLWZZ20a,AFM20,KZ22b,WJX21,KWZ22,AAXJAP21,LDOV21,CW22,CW22a,MMT22,LJ22,LDV22}. \end{rem}
+The holographic duality based on topological Wick rotation was proposed by \cite{KLWZZ20a,KZ22b}.
+The variations of this duality were also appeared in \cite{KZ18b,VBWBHV18,KZ20,KZ21,JW20,KLWZZ20,KLWZZ20a,AFM20,KZ22b,WJX21,KWZ22,AAXJAP21,LDOV21,CW22,CW22a,MMT22,LJ22,LDV22}. \end{rem}

-\begin{rem} The low energy effective theory of a 1+1D gapped quantum liquid phase is a topological quantum field theory (TQFT) with a fusion category symmetry, which is a special case of a TQFT with defects (valued in a bicategory) introduced by Davydov, Kong and Runkel \cite{DKR11} (see \cite{Car18} for a review).
-Later in \cite{BT18}, the notion of a TQFT with defects valued in a fusion 1-category (viewed as a bicategory with only one object) revived with a new name: a TQFT with a fusion category symmetry (see also \cite{TW19,HLS21}).
-In higher dimensions, the notion of a fusion category symmetry can be generalized to that of an algebraic higher symmetry \cite{KLWZZ20a}. \end{rem}